Namsskogan Municipality: Coat of arms

 The coat of arms was granted on 21 December 1984.
 The official blazon is "Sable, moose antlers Or" (I svart et gull elggevir).
 This means the arms have a black field (background) and the charge is a set of moose antlers.
 The antlers have a tincture of Or which means the design is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design was chosen to symbolize the heavily forested municipality where one can find many moose.
 The arms are based on a very large antler, with a rare golden color, which hangs on the municipal hall.
 The arms were designed by Nora Stommyrbakken and Einar H. Skjervold.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Namsskogan.
+The Church of Norway has one parish (sokn) within Namsskogan Municipality.
 It is part of the Namdal prosti (deanery) in the Diocese of Nidaros.

 Geography

 Namsskogan is located in the northeast part of Trøndelag county.
-It is a heavily forested area with several large lakes including Kalvvatnet, Mellingsvatnet, Storfrøyningen, Storgåsvatnet, and Tunnsjøflyan.
+It is a heavily forested area with several large lakes including Kalvvatnet, Mellingsvatnet, Frøyningen, Storgåsvatnet, and Tunnsjøflyan.
 The river Namsen runs south through the Namdalen valley.
 The extreme northeastern part of the municipality is part of Børgefjell National Park.
+The highest point in the municipality is the 1167.62 m tall mountain Gisen (Jijse).